Legally you must use a pedestrian crossing if you are within 20 metres of one.

-At pedestrian refuges drivers do not have to stop for pedestrians, but be able to stop if you have to.
+At pedestrian refuges, drivers do not have to stop for pedestrians but must be able to stop if you have to.
 Stopping for pedestrians using refuges islands creates a hazard for following vehicles.

 Courtesy crossings or raised platforms are not official pedestrian crossings.
 The changed surface alerts drivers to reduce their speed and to be aware of pedestrians.